tomcook/nostalgiabot/README.md

 ## Contact

-I you've got questions or what to chat about this project, the best bet is to reach out to me on twitter.
+If you've got questions or what to chat about this project, the best bet is to reach out to me on twitter.
 My handle is [@ywxwy](https://twitter.com/ywxwy).
 All other public contact info is on [tom.horse](https://tom.horse).